 Freemasonry, sadly enough, is seen as an “old person’s game”.

-Getting new memberships was never easy.
-As the old saying goes, “ASK12BE1” but it never hurts to make sure Freemasonry is readily available (online) for people looking for more information about it.
+Getting new memberships is never easy, but it doesn’t hurt to make sure Freemasonry is openly and readily available (online) for people looking for more information about it.

 Set Up A Facebook Page

 The first and most easy thing to do is to get set up on Facebook using a Facebook Page and a Facebook Group (discussing this next).

 A Facebook page can be set up by anybody who has a Facebook profile.
 All you would need is to go to the Facebook Create A Page function and follow the instructions there.

 It’s simple to do and you can set it up in just a few seconds.

 Once that is set up, here is what you need to do next: